 Children are welcome at Pangkor Laut Resort, however there are no specific facilities for them.
 Whilst interconnecting rooms are available, they are subject to availability.
 Some of the restaurants also have age restrictions.
 Therefore the resort is probably more suitable for couples or families with teenage children.

 The resort has two swimming pools.
 There is a main pool which overlooks the bay, and the Spa Village has its own pool, only for use by spa guests.
-The resort also has a tennis court and fitness center.
+The resort also has a tennis court and fitness centre.
 There are a number of restaurants to choose from, including fresh seafood at the Fisherman's Cove, and traditional Asian cuisine at Uncle Lim's Kitchen.

 Whilst the resort is a located on a beach, should you wish to swim in the sea it is strongly recommended that you go to Emerald Bay, which is on the other side of island, and has a beach bar and sunloungers.
 The resort operates regular shuttle buses to this beach.

 There is plenty to do during your stay at Pangkor Laut Resort.
 The resident naturalist offers daily guided walks through the island's wonderful rainforest.
-There are also fishing, island hopping and snorkeling trips.
+There are also fishing, island hopping and snorkelling trips.
 There are a number of watersports, including kayaking, waterskiing, wakeboarding, paddle boarding and catamaran sailing.
 The resort also offers complimentary daily Yoga and Tai Chi, and private classes are available for an extra cost.

 Located on the privately owned island of Pangkor Laut, 3 miles (4.8km) off the west coast of Peninsula Malaysia along the Straits of Malacca.